A must visit on your trip to Rome.

 In this piazza, you can picture yourself living here, just as you are.
 Suddenly, for the first time during your trip, you feel like you belong here.
 It’s homey, charming, cosy, romantic, adventurous, my new favourite place.

 Why visit Piazza di Santa Maria in Trastevere?
+Why is one of the 6 Best Squares to visit in Rome?

 This is one of the most ancient of the monumental fountains in Rome, already documented in the plan by Pietro del Massaio (1471) with a structure substantially similar to the one visible today: a polygonal pond at the centre of which rises two basins one on top of the other (later reduced to one).